tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

     <img src="/img/posts/052519-tumblr.jpg" alt="Screenshot of Tumblr recommendations tab">
 </figure>

 Tumblr isn't frame-free but it's the closest we have been in non-creator-originated-displays.
-The content simply exists.
-It doesn't look like it was filtered on its way out.
+The content doesn't look like it was filtered on its way out.
 In its chaos, it allows for more creativity.

 Let's pause this line of thought and take a look at something in Paris.